rmarchet/web-dither/README.md

 ## How to Use

 1. Click the "Upload Image" button to select an image from your computer
-2. The application will display the original image alongside the dithered version
+2. The application will display the original image alongside the processed version
+3. Select a dithering or modulation style from the dropdown
+4. For **Modulated Diffuse Y** or **Modulated Diffuse X**, use the dedicated sliders to control amplitude, frequency, phase, block size, noise, and line spacing for analog/CRT/glitch effects
-3. The dithering effect is applied automatically using the Floyd-Steinberg algorithm
+5. The effect is applied automatically and updates in real time

 ## Technologies Used

 - React 18
 - TypeScript
-- Material-UI
 - Rollup (bundler)
 - CSS Modules